Forging Relationship-Becoming Lighting.

 Open your eyes, do you remember?

 The witch is in constant relationship with all things, an adept one consciously so.
 We tenderly and wildly coil as the serpent in the sun and become as one with the shadows betwixt stone and bark.
 Relationship is the true forge fire of the spirit, and the witch cannot be whole and avoid such realities for long.
-Nonetheless, because we are uncomfortable truths, we are often the first witnesses to cruelty.
+Nonetheless, because we are uncomfortable truth’s, we are often the first witnesses to cruelty.
 We are initiated again and again by the very forces that storm the stars to being and undoing.
 We are conspirators of spirits, and so we are coloured by them.
 The other, the wyrd, the ineffable web that is in all things, also makes way for what is born out of the varied truths and their meeting, at the convergence of the seemingly at odds, so we become living houses for our spirits, places where these new potentials, these waking spirits can find home and kin.
 From these unions comes a new story and so on.
-The witch is completely enwreathed by these stories, and so we become the altar on which they fuck and give birth.
-We stand as an assault of that which demands obedience and unquestioned subservience.
+The witch is completely enwreathed by these stories.
+So we become the altar on which they fuck and give birth.
+We stand as an assault on that which demands obedience and unquestioned subservience.

 The witch is an altar, a temple and often the tree under which people will gather, seek wisdom, share secrets and reflect.
-And a witch as we reflect and weave such change, are in a state of becoming.
+And a witch as we reflect and weave such change, sink into a state of becoming.
 Witches are evidence of Gods becoming gods.
 We are a part in such legacies and stories.
 We exceed boundaries of flesh, and dangerously embrace them.
 Not because we simply will to but also because we must.

-This is what it means to a witch to be constantly broken down, returned as atoms in a particle of dust, only to choose again and again deeper truth.
+This is what it means to a witch to be constantly broken down, returned as atoms in a particle of dust, only to choose again and again a deeper truth.

-Come now go deeper!
-The truth is we are a subtle defiance, not simply because we want to shake the cage that binds and set out to do so, but because we must.
+Come now, go deeper!
+The truth is, we are a subtle defiance, not simply because we want to shake the cage that binds and set out to do so, but because we must.
 We are the trembling hand that accepts the fire of the Promethean prophecy, because we must.
 Gathering on mountain tops to meet with angels and consummate our irrefutable divine tension of love, because we must.

-What is it to be in a storm of transmutation, to wilfully tend the blade of the spine on fire.
+What is it to be in a storm of transmutation, to wilfully tend the blade of the spine on fire?
 To be as lightning, shattering stone and soil or singing open longing of the marriage of blood and stars?

 Witches are not separate because we are unmade, we are separate because somehow, somewhere along the path we stopped being subject to effect and began to explore our agency in love, because we must.
 Somehow, we dared fate to test us.
 Somehow we chose the full heart of fate and said in union with the most sacred “I love you too”.
 We are fate choosing itself, we are fate weaving threads of Hir wisdom, through pain, through ecstasy, as though quill nibs of desire dipped in the ink of truth.